ikkeps/isocode/README.md

 ## How it works

-'Only Perl can parse Perl', but we only need to understand code at very basic level (is it var? is it string literal?).
+'Only Perl can parse Perl', but we only need to understand perl code at very basic level (is it var? is it string literal?).

 1. Parse example code to simple AST
 2. Given that AST, generate parser which search and parses _only_ similar code